batden/esteem/README.md

 (Use auto-completion: Just type *est* and press Tab.)

-## Update local repository
+## Update local repo

 Check for updates at least once a week.
-In order to do this, change to ~/.esteem/ and run:
+To update the local repository, change to ~/.esteem/ and run:

 ```bash
 git pull